 \paragraph{Comparison with existing methods} We now compare our method with the current state-of-the-art in textured 3D morphing (3DRM~\citep{yang2025textured}) in Fig.~\ref{fig:qualitative}.
 Visually, our method delivers higher overall quality with significantly smoother transitions in both geometry and texture.
 Color variations in our morphing sequences also appear more continuous, and the interpolated shapes retain clear semantic coherence throughout.
 We further compare with MorphFlow, a recent textured 3D morphing approach, in the Appendix~\ref{sec:appendixD}.

-\paragraph{Controllable texture morphing} In Fig.~\ref{fig:shape_texture}, we demonstrate the controllability of \OMO in textured 3D morphing through our proposed \emph{selective texture interpolation}.
+\paragraph{Controllable texture morphing} In Fig.~\ref{fig:shape_texture}, we demonstrate the capabilities of our texture controlled morphing mode, by employing our proposed \emph{selective texture interpolation}.
 Each row represents a distinct morphing process with different interpolation thresholds, with the leftmost column fixed as the source shape.
 The results along the vertical axis (columns) are independent of each other.
 The far-left column does not show texture changes, as it represents the same 3D source generated from the input source image.
 By adjusting the selective interpolation threshold $\tau$ (from top to bottom), we can control the relative influence of source and target tokens during the morphing process.
 For instance, we can preserve source-dominant features such as facial identity, clothing styles, and color patterns in the intermediate 3D shapes, while still achieving smooth and semantically coherent shape transitions.